Shoulder Fracture

 It is strongly recommended that every suspected fracture needs to be assessed urgently by a doctor (e.g. Causality Department).
 Initial treatment for the shoulder fracture is commonly comprised of immobilisation and support of the injured arm.
 The specialist will then consider the best definitive treatment method for the fracture.
 It all depends on the complexity of the fracture.

+For the fracture of clavicle, some patients may continue with sling immobilisation for a limited time, followed by a period of physiotherapy programme.
+Some others may need a surgical fixation with plate and screws.
 For the fracture of proximal humerus, the treatment options are either sling/plaster immobilisation or operative fixation of the broken bones or replacement arthroplasty for the fractured part of the shoulder which is deemed beyond repair.
 Back...